 The number to call in the event of a medical emergency is 998.

-Ambulance services are not centralised in Bahrain
+Ambulance services are not centralised in Bahrain.

 Health tourism in Bahrain

-The island was designed to to turn Bahrain into a regional hub for health tourism.
-It includes a diagnostic centre, diabetes centre, alternative therapy and nutrition facility, a facility for aesthetic surgery and sports medicine institute.
+The island was designed to turn Bahrain into a regional hub for health tourism.
+It includes a diagnostic centre, diabetes centre, alternative therapy and nutrition facility, a facility for aesthetic surgery and a sports medicine institute.
 In addition to a health facility that focuses specifically on the health of women and children, the island is home to a large number of health spas, boutique hotels and luxury accommodation complexes.